bgoonz/docs-collection/github/developers/github-marketplace/selling-your-app-on-github-marketplace/pricing-plans-for-github-marketplace-apps.md

 ---
 title: Pricing plans for GitHub Marketplace apps
-intro: 'Pricing plans allow you to provide your app with different levels of service or resources.
-You can offer up to 10 pricing plans in your {% data variables.product.prodname_marketplace %} listing.'
+intro: "Pricing plans allow you to provide your app with different levels of service or resources.
+You can offer up to 10 pricing plans in your {% data variables.product.prodname_marketplace %} listing."
 redirect_from:
   - /apps/marketplace/selling-your-app/github-marketplace-pricing-plans/
   - /marketplace/selling-your-app/github-marketplace-pricing-plans
   - /developers/github-marketplace/pricing-plans-for-github-marketplace-apps
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Marketplace
 shortTitle: Pricing plans for apps
 ---

 {% data variables.product.prodname_marketplace %} pricing plans can be free, flat rate, or per-unit.
 Prices are set, displayed, and processed in US dollars.
 Paid plans are restricted to apps published by verified publishers.
 For more information about becoming a verified publisher, see "[Applying for publisher verification for your organization](/developers/github-marketplace/applying-for-publisher-verification-for-your-organization)."

 Customers purchase your app using a payment method attached to their {% data variables.product.product_name %} account, without having to leave {% data variables.product.prodname_dotcom_the_website %}.
 You don't have to write code to perform billing transactions, but you will have to handle events from the {% data variables.product.prodname_marketplace %} API.
 For more information, see "[Using the {% data variables.product.prodname_marketplace %} API in your app](/developers/github-marketplace/using-the-github-marketplace-api-in-your-app)."